Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Declaration of competing interest

 This work benefited funding from the French government via the national research agency as part of the Investments for the Future Programs, under the reference ANR-17-RHUS-0005 (FollowKnee Project).
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
 No commercial funding was received for this study.
+All authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper